 - Advise patient to notify health care professional if signs of slow heart rate (fainting, dizziness, chest pain) or signs of rapid heart rate (palpitations, dizziness) occur.

 - Instruct patient to maintain adequate hydration to minimize risk of tumor lysis syndrome.

 - Advise patient to notify health care professional of all Rx or OTC medications, vitamins, or herbal products being taken and to consult with health care professional before taking other medications.

 - Advise patient to notify health care provider of therapy prior to surgery or if had recent surgery.

-- Rep: Advise female patient that ponatinib is teratogenic.
-Advise patient to use effective contraception during and for 3 wks after final dose of therapy and to notify health care professional if pregnancy is planned or suspected.
+- Rep: Ponatinib may cause fetal harm.
+Advise females of reproductive potential to use effective contraception during and for 3 wks after final dose of therapy and to notify health care professional if pregnancy is planned or suspected.
 Advise patient to avoid breastfeeding during and for 6 days after last dose of therapy.
 May impair fertility in female patients.